-Where you aware that more than 50 percent of your home’s energy costs are related to heating and cooling?
+Did you know that more than 50 percent of your home’s energy costs are needed for your heating and cooling?
 That’s why it’s critical to have an energy-efficient HVAC system.

-Furnace efficiency standards were last modified to 80 AFUE in 2015.
-AFUE, or annualized fuel utilization efficiency, determines how effective your furnace is at converting natural gas into heat.
-An 80 AFUE rating means your furnace will waste about 20% of the fuel it uses while creating heat.
+Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system measures how effective your furnace is at natural gas into heat.
+An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while producing heat.

-In 2022, the Biden Administration proposed new energy-efficiency standards for residential gas furnaces that would significantly decrease emissions, save users money and stimulate sustainability.
+In 2022, President Biden proposed new energy-efficiency standards for residential gas furnaces that would significantly reduce emissions, save homeowners money and encourage sustainability.

-So, what does all of this mean for your existing furnace in 2023?
-As of now, nothing, as the proposed rule wouldn’t go into effect until 2029 at the earliest and doesn’t affect furnaces that are already in use.
+So what does all of this mean for your existing furnace in 2023?
+For the time being, not much, as the proposed rule won't go into effect until 2029 at the earliest and will not affect furnaces that are already in use.

 Guide to Condensing Furnaces